Being Called to Wake Up and Draw Near to God, ישעיהו נא:א-ו / Isaiah 51:1-6

 6. Promise of Deliverance (Isaiah 51:17-23)

-In Isaiah 51, the Lord God gives a picture of God’s faithfulness to His people, of comfort and of restoration.
+In Isaiah 51, the Lord God provides a picture of His faithfulness to His people, of comfort and of restoration.
 Isaiah 51 begins with a call to remember God’s faithfulness to Abraham and Sarah, emphasizing that the Lord God can bring life and blessings from seemingly impossible situations.
 Remember how Abraham and Sarah were barren, they were 100 years old and had no children, and God blessed them with a son (Isaac).
 In parallel fashion, the Lord God promises to comfort Zion and make her wilderness like Eden, symbolizing a return to a state of blessing and prosperity.
 We read in Isaiah 51:4-6 of the assurance of God’s righteousness and of the salvation that He provides.
 The Lord God assures His people that His righteousness and salvation are everlasting, contrasting with the temporary nature of the heavens and the earth.
 Isaiah 50:7-8 encourages us to trust in the God of Israel.
 The Scriptures encourage us to not to fear the reproach of men, as human opposition is temporary, but God’s righteousness and salvation endure forever.
 We are also called to wake up and trust in the power of God according to Isaiah 51:9-11.
 God’s people are called to remember God’s mighty acts in the past and trust that He will act again to deliver them.
 The promise of the return to Zion is with joy and gladness which reinforces the hope of restoration.
 In Isaiah 51:12-16, we are given a picture of comfort and reassurance.
 The God of Israel reassures His people that He is our comforter and that we should not fear mortal men.
 The Lord God again reminds us how He is the Creator who stretched out the heavens and laid the foundations of the earth, and He will protect and deliver us.
 And finally, The Lord God gives his people a promise of deliverance (Isaiah 51:17-23).
 The Lord God promises to remove the cup of His wrath from His people and give it to their oppressors, symbolizing the end of their suffering and the beginning of their restoration.

 The interrelationship and emphasis between Isaiah 50 and 51, these chapters together reinforce the importance of trusting in God and His promises, highlighting the role of the Servant in bringing about God’s plan of salvation and restoration.
 Isaiah 51 continues the themes of trust and reliance on God that were introduced in Isaiah 50.
 While Isaiah 50 focused upon the Servant’s obedience and Israel’s doubts, Isaiah 51 emphasizes God’s faithfulness and the promise of restoration.
 Isaiah 51 also provides comfort and reassurance to His people, encouraging them to trust in God’s eternal salvation and righteousness.
 This builds on the call to trust in God found in Isaiah chapter 50.
 In addition, the promise of restoration in Isaiah 51 adds a hopeful dimension to the message of Isaiah 50, emphasizing that God’s faithfulness and power will ultimately bring about a joyful return and renewal for His people.
 In summary, Isaiah 51 follows from the servant song in Isaiah 50 by continuing the message of the Servant’s mission, connecting it to Israel’s history, emphasizing trust in God, and highlighting the role of the Servant King Messiah in the restoration of Israel and the establishment of justice and righteousness.
 This recurring promise of salvation is what the NT text is emphasizing concerning Yeshua the Messiah.
 In addition to this, note something about Isaiah 51, according to Isaiah 51:17 and 52:1, we are being called to arise, to wake up, and draw near to God.
 This is achieved by placing our faith in Yeshua the Servant King Messiah of God.
 The expectations and encouragement of these chapters placed emphasis upon this simple fact, that we are called to listen to the voice of the Servant (Isaiah 50:10, 51:1, 51:4, 51:7) and have faith in the God of Israel to deliver, restore, and save our souls!